 Are face masks being worn?

 Wearing face masks reduces the spread of SARS-CoV-2, the virus that causes COVID-19.
 Masks are extra important at sport events where it's common for coaches, players, officials and spectators to raise their voices shouting, singing or chanting.
 Athletes should wear face masks for all practices and competitions, except in certain sports that could be less safe with masks or those with low SARS-CoV-2 transmission risk.
 Coaches, officials, volunteers, and spectators should also wear face masks.

 Is everyone following COVID-19 safety procedures?

-In order to create safer environments for everyone, new safety procedures will be put in place for practices and games.
-Parents, athletes, coaches and staff should work together to help keep everyone healthy and safe by following them!
+In order to create safer environments for everyone, new safety procedures should be in place for practices and games.
+Parents, athletes, coaches and officials need to work together to help keep everyone healthy and safe by following them!
 When people do not follow these precautions, it can put the whole team at risk.
 So remember to be a good teammate and fan and follow the new safety rules.

 Youth Sports Participation During COVID-19: A Safety Checklist for more information.

 Participating in sports and other physical activities offers a lot of benefits for children and young people.
 It can improve cardiovascular health, strength, body composition, and overall ﬁtness.

 Exercise even has immune system beneﬁts.
 Plus, socializing with friends and coaches, and returning to a more structured

 boost a child's mental health.
 But consider the risks involved during the pandemic, and make sure the chance of being exposed to and spreading the virus can be kept to a minimum.